abrennec/sose20_mc/scripts/02_intro.md

 #### Exercise 4

-Check out the file satisfaction_riff.rb in the code folder and listen to the [song on youtube](https://www.youtube.com/watch?v=OZ8GZ3PFVGM).
-Try to figure out the riff and change it such it sounds similar to the song.

-#### Exercise 5

 Pick a song that you like that has a decisive melody and try to figure our the sequence of notes.
 To figure out the very first (or all) note(s), use this [piano](https://sonic-pi.mehackit.org/exercises/en/09-keys-chords-and-scales/01-piano.html) or this [piano](https://www.apronus.com/music/flashpiano.htm).

 Here are some further examples:

 - Twinkle, twinkle, little star (starts with "Db4")
+- Hänschen klein (starts with "")
 -

+#### Exercise 5

+Check out the file satisfaction_riff.rb in the code folder and listen to the [song on youtube](https://www.youtube.com/watch?v=OZ8GZ3PFVGM).
+Try to figure out the riff and change it such it sounds similar to the song.